Patrick Swayze: Personal life

-Swayze was married to Lisa Niemi for 34 years from June 12, 1975, until his death.
-They had no children, but Lisa had suffered one miscarriage.
-They met in 1970 when Swayze was 18 years old.
-Niemi, 14 at the time, was taking dance lessons from Swayze's mother.
-In a 2008 interview, Swayze stated that Niemi was the inspiration for his song "She's Like the Wind" (1987).
+Swayze was married to Lisa Niemi for 34 years, from June 12, 1975, until his death.
+They had no children, though Niemi experienced one miscarriage.
+The two met in 1970, when Swayze was 18 and Niemi, then 14, was taking dance lessons from his mother.
+In a 2008 interview, Swayze said that Niemi inspired his 1987 song "She's Like the Wind" (1987).

-In 1989, Swayze said, "I've always felt there was something different in there (my personality), but I was scared to look for I fear I wouldn't find anything.
-That's the reason I got into Soka Gakkai Buddhism, and earlier in life took EST training, was into therapy, into transcendental meditation.
-I was trying to support that side of myself.
-But, you know, in Texas, there isn't much support for that part of you.
-I finally found what I was looking for in the Soka Gakkai tradition of Buddhist practice."
-Swayze said he loved looking into various belief systems and faiths, how it matters to other people, and how respecting other religious teachings is important to him.
+He was an advocate of transcendental meditation and practiced Buddhism throughout his life.
+He explored Soka Gakkai Buddhism, zen buddhism, Scientology, and, earlier in life, EST training and therapy, as well as Transcendental Meditation.
+Swayze said he enjoyed learning about different belief systems, how they mattered to others, and why respecting diverse religious teachings was important to him.

-Swayze publicly recounted his 10-year battle with alcoholism after his father's death.
-He entered rehabilitation in the 1990s, and after recovery, Swayze temporarily withdrew from show business, staying on his ranches in California and New Mexico, to breed Arabian horses.
-His best-known horse was Tammen, a chestnut Arabian stallion.
+Swayze publicly discussed his 10-year struggle with alcoholism following his father's death.
+He entered rehabilitation in the 1990s and, after recovering, temporarily stepped away from acting.
+He spent time on his ranches in California and New Mexico, where he bred Arabian horses.
+His best‑known horse was Tammen, a chestnut Arabian stallion.